 Scientifically known as Adansonia digitata, the Baobab tree is also called the tree of life as it stores life-saving water in its branches and trunk.
 This is of great value, as the Baobab trees grow in Africa, Australia, and the Middle East.
 Each part of the Baobab tree has traditionally been used as food, medicine, clothing, and even household stuff.

-Baobab is basically “wild-harvested.”
+Baobab fruit powder is basically “wild-harvested.”
 Taken from the natural environment, the Baobab fruit is dried naturally.
 The seeds are then removed and ground into powder form, which is later added to various food products.
 Today, we’re going to explain everything you need to know about Baobab fruit, including its nutritional content and potential health benefits.

 What does a baobab fruit taste like?

-Baobab fruit boasts a tart-like flavor.
+Baobab fruit powder boasts a tart-like flavor.
 It can also taste a little sour-flavored to some.
 Then you have a strong tropical flavor, which almost tastes like a sour Mango.
-Directly eating the Baobab fruit pulp may taste dry and gritty.
+Directly eating the Baobab fruit powder may taste dry and gritty.
 Just keep in mind that 50 percent of the Baobab fruit is fiber, making it a dense fruit.

 If you’re in the US and looking for the whole Baobab fruit, chances are you won’t find it.
-However, there’s an excellent alternative: Baobab powder.
+However, there’s an excellent alternative: Baobab fruit powder.

 Well, for starters, it’s pretty much identical in nutrients and flavor to fresh Baobab fruit pulp.
 The Baobab fruit pulp is mostly dry (like coconut pulp).
-So, if you want to “make” Baobab powder, all you need to do is remove the seeds from the Baobab pulp and crush it into powder.
+So, if you want to “make” Baobab fruit powder, all you need to do is remove the seeds from the Baobab pulp and crush it into powder.
 No heat necessary, meaning it’s an extremely natural process that preserves the nutrients and flavor.

 Is Baobab good for weight loss?